 CML causes excess blood cells to be produced, which reduces the capacity of the bone marrow to produce healthy RBCs, WBCs, and platelets.
-Unlike acutenew, recent, comes with an urgent or significant sense, is sudden, sharp or urgent myeloid leukaemia (AML), this disease tends to develop slowly over time.
+Unlike acutenew, recent, comes with an urgent or significant sense, is sudden, sharp myeloid leukaemia (AML), this disease tends to develop slowly over time.

 CML is slightly more common in males, and tends to be diagnosed after the age 40 years old.
 However, anyone can develop this disease.